Close Button

 Residential vs commercial property - who can you speak with to find out what's best for you?

 So, there you have it – some of the many points that can be argued for and against the residential vs commercial property investment debate!
 Each option boasts some pretty impressive-looking pros as well as sharing their side cons as well.
 It is important to note though that these points are just general advice, and don’t take into consideration your region and/or circumstances.
+If you are looking at purchasing an investment property, it is best to chat with your mortgage broker about what options are available based on your personal situation and investment time horizon.

 Need help deciding if this strategy is right for you?